iamvery/docs/warmup/start.md

 ```

 Pakyow creates the entire project structure for us, allowing us to get right to
 work.
-Move into the new `warmup` directory (`cd warmup`) and start the app
+Move into the new `warmup` directory by typing `cd warmup` and then start
-server with the following command:
+the server with the following command:

 ```console
 bundle exec pakyow server
 ```

-Go to [localhost:3000](http://localhost:3000) in a web browser to see your brand
+Go to [localhost:3000](http://localhost:3000) in a web browser to see your
-new project running!
+project running!